vladimirvshivkov/movies/README.md

 Starts from bash script make_movies.
 Script builds requested number of app docker containers and connects them in right order.
 Schema of DB is described in setting.py

+It works on docker swarm, and before you run script, you need to initialize swarm.